adskinner/portfolio/process.md

 ---
 {:#section1}
 ## 1. Phone consultation
-After getting in contact with me (usually by email), we’ll schedule a phone consultation to get things started.This will be an opportunity to discuss your goals, budget and timeline.
+After getting in contact with me (usually by email), we’ll schedule a phone consultation to get things started.
+This will be an opportunity to discuss your goals, budget and timeline.
 During the phone call, I can’t provide an exact quote for the project, but I am willing to provide a ballpark estimate.
-During the phone call, I’ll assess how much work is ahead for the website project, and if we’ll need to outsource any additional services (such as logo design, copywriting or photography).The purpose of this initial phone conversation is to get to know each other and get a scope for the project.
+During the phone call, I’ll assess how much work is ahead for the website project, and if we’ll need to outsource any additional services (such as logo design, copywriting or photography).
+The purpose of this initial phone conversation is to get to know each other and get a scope for the project.

 {:#section2}
 ## 2. Proposal & then contract
 After our phone consultation, I’ll put together a proposal for the project.
-The proposal will include the pricing, timeline, services included, services *not* included and costs not included.
+The proposal will include the pricing, timeline, services included, services *not* included and costs *not* included.

 Most proposals include a flat rate for pricing, that will be divided into three deposits.
 1. 40% when contract signed